Liver (color): Liver chestnut in horses

 In horses, liver chestnut is a chocolate-colored chestnut horse.
 A dark liver chestnut has the same recessive base genetics as a regular chestnut, but the shade is a dark brown rather than the reddish or rust color more typical of chestnut.
 A horse that appears to be a dark liver chestnut but has a flaxen-colored mane and tail, sometimes colloquially though incorrectly called a "chocolate palomino", could be genetically chestnut but could also be a black horse manifesting the silver dapple gene.
 Silver dapple is a dilution gene that acts in a manner similar to the liver dilution in dogs.

 The darkest liver chestnuts may be confused for black, but such horses are distinguished from other phenotypes by the absence of black hairs, and obviously brown or reddish legs, muzzles, flanks and other "soft" areas.
 The genotypes that determine specific varieties of chestnut are not known, but the genetics that darken the coat may have a recessive mode of inheritance.
 The sooty gene may also be one factor in creating the darker color, though sooty coloration is generally not evenly distributed throughout the coat.
 Genetic testing can distinguish a chestnut from a black or a bay horse.

 Other dilution genes in horses analogous to those creating dilution shades in dogs do not create a liver color in horses.
 These include the dun gene, which produces a tan-colored or "blue"/gray solid colored coat and the champagne gene which tends to lighten the coat more than the mane or tail.

 Liver (organ)

 This is the color of a healthy human liver.
 It may range from brown to reddish brown, and the color represented in the adjacent box is the gross average of these shades.
-A yellowish or greenish liver may indicate jaundice or a similar condition, a dark brown color may indicate alcohol poisoning, a black color can indicate terminal Emphysema, and white or grayish tones may indicate cancer.
+A yellowish or greenish liver may indicate jaundice or a similar condition, a dark brown color may indicate alcohol poisoning, a black color can be seen in livers affected by Dubin–Johnson syndrome, and white or grayish tones may indicate cancer.
 It is unknown why the color of dogs and horses came to be known by the term "Liver", as these tones indicate an unhealthy liver.

 These healthy tones usually indicate blood flow, which is why livers and other meat turn grayish brown when cooked.